seung-lab/fastremap/README.md

 When transitioning between different media, e.g. CPU to GPU, CPU to Network, CPU to disk, it's often necessary to physically transpose multi-dimensional arrays to reformat as C or Fortran order.
 Tranposing matrices is also a common action in linear algebra, but often you can get away with just changing the strides.

 An out-of-place transposition is easy to write, and often faster, but it will spike peak memory consumption.
 This library grants the user the option of performing an in-place transposition which trades CPU time for peak memory usage.
+In the special case of square or cubic arrays, the in-place transpisition is both lower memory and faster.

 - **fastremap.asfortranarray:** Same as np.asfortranarray but will perform the transposition in-place for 1, 2, 3, and 4D arrays.
 2D and 3D square matrices are faster to process than with Numpy.
 - **fastremap.ascontiguousarray:** Same as np.ascontiguousarray but will perform the transposition in-place for 1, 2, 3, and 4D arrays.
 2D and 3D square matrices are faster to process than with Numpy.